 The Museum Structure

 The power company has installed two unique solar "trees" at the Frost Science Museum.
 The unique solar-panel structures use sunshine to generate zero-emissions energy.
-In addition, the Solar Terrace of the museum will house 240 photovoltaic solar panels, which is enough to power 66 classrooms.
+In addition, the Solar Terrace of the museum will house 240 photovoltaic solar panels, which is enough to power 66 classrooms (wow!).

 The Junior League of Miami opened the Junior Museum of Miami in 1949.
-It was located inside a house.
-The exhibits were made up of donated items, such as a hive of live honeybees and loaned materials, such as artifacts from the Seminole tribe of Native American.
+It was located inside a house at the time.
+The exhibits were made up of donated items, such as a hive of live honeybees and loaned materials, like artifacts from the Seminole tribe of Native American.
 In 1952, the museum relocated to a larger space in the Miami Women's Club.
 At that time it was renamed the Museum of Science and Natural History.

 The museum and planetarium closed in 2015 in advance of the opening of the new museum.
 The dismantled Spitz projector is a permanent display piece in the new Frost Planetarium that opened in 2017.